-During the fiscal year ended March 31, 2022, our top two customers accounted for 42% of our revenue.
-Those same two customers accounted for 32% and 36% during the fiscal years ended March 31, 2021 and 2020, respectively.
+During the fiscal years ended March 31, 2023 and 2022, our top two customers accounted for 53% and 42% of our revenue, respectively.
+Those same two customers accounted for 32% during the fiscal year ended March 31, 2021.
 We do not enter into long-term contracts with our customers but manufacture based upon purchase orders and therefore cannot be certain that sales to these customers will continue.
 The loss of any of our two largest customers would have a material negative impact on our sales revenue and our business.
 There can be no assurance that we would be able to compensate for the loss of any of these major customers.